 D A European businessperson is sitting on a chair with his leg crossing the other one, exposing one of his soles in an Arab country.
 His partner feels insulted seeing it.

-Explanation E European manager who came to work in the USA was pleased to have an excellent secretary.
+E European manager who came to work in the USA was pleased to have an excellent secretary.
 After she had completed another piece of work long before the deadline, he went up to her, tapped her on the shoulder and thanked her.
 Her response was to complain to the manager's boss.

-Explanation F An Argentinian student is attending an English course in England.
+F An Argentinian student is attending an English course in England.
 He often stays behind after his class to ask the British lecturer some questions.
 When he approaches, the teacher begins to move away.
 The student wonders whether the teacher doesn't like him or whether students are not supposed to ask questions after classes.
-Explanation haptics, kinesics, mimics, oculistics, olfactorics, paralanguistics, posturics, and proxemics.
-Decide which of them correspond with the paragraphs in the text.